wolfalders/wolfalders.github.io/_publications/publications.md

 ---

 ### Journal Articles
-In prep.
+In Prep.
 Alders, W.; Lim, J.; Klehm, C. Baobab tree distributions are associated with ancient settlements on offshore islands in eastern Africa. (in prep for Journal of Archaeological Science).

 In Review.        	__Alders W.,__ Juma, K., Manzi, Z., Muhammed, H., Musa, H., Suleiman, H., Ubwa, A., Vuai, A., Ali, A. Coastal Raiding, Mobile Agricultural Strategies, and Indigenous Hinterlands on the Eastern African Swahili Coast. _Current Anthropology._